 Kenneth F. Scheve

-Kenneth Scheve is Professor of Political Science at Stanford University and a Senior Fellow at Stanford’s Freeman Spogli Institute.
-He currently serves as the Director of The Europe Center at FSI and SGS.
+Kenneth Scheve is Professor of Political Science at Stanford University, a Senior Fellow at Stanford’s Freeman Spogli Institute and a former director of The Europe Center.
 His research interests are in the fields of international and comparative political economy and comparative political behavior with particular interest in the behavioral foundations of the politics of economic policymaking.
-His research has been published in numerous leading scholarly journals and has been recognized for a number of awards and grants including the Michael Wallerstein Award, the Franklin L. Burdette/Pi Sigma Alpha Award, and Robert O. Keohane Award.
+His research has been published in numerous leading scholarly journals and has been recognized for a number of awards and grants including the Michael Wallerstein Award, the Franklin L. Burdette/Pi Sigma Alpha Award, the David A. Lake Award, and Robert O. Keohane Award.